toobakhalil286-econ/Exchange-Rate-Inflation-Pakistan-SSRN-/README.md

-# Exchange-Rate-Inflation-Pakistan-SSRN-
-Reproducible Python codebase and empirical analysis for the SSRN working paper examining nominal exchange rate fluctuations (USD/PKR) and consumer price inflation in Pakistan (2020–2025)
 # Exchange Rate Movements and Consumer Price Inflation in Pakistan: A Monthly Descriptive and Correlation Analysis, 2020–2025 [SSRN]

 **Author:** Tooba Khalil